 The Port of Seattle is committed to the economic engine of Fishermen’s Terminal.
 A recent economic impact study found that, each year, commercial fishing activity at Fishermen’s Terminal generates $450 million in business revenue and nearly $40 million in state and local taxes.
 As part of the port-wide Century Agenda, the port has adopted a goal for doubling the size of the commercial fishing business cluster that is centered on Fishermen’s Terminal.

 To achieve this goal, the port launched the Fishermen’s Terminal Long-Term Strategic Plan for the uplands portion of Fishermen’s Terminal.
 Considerable investments have been made to modernize the moorage structures of Fishermen’s Terminal – approximately $30 million in the last 10 years.
 These water-side improvements set the stage for a planning process covering the 26-acre uplands area of the property.
 Consideration has been given to aging structures, the changing needs of the fishing fleet, and leveraging Fishermen’s Terminal’s role as a living landmark.

-Port staff are beginning the design process for two light industrial buildings called for in the Long-Term Strategic Plan.
-They are the Gateway Building and the West Wall 1 building.
+Port staff are beginning the design process for the Phase 1 Developments called for in the Long-Term Strategic Plan.
+The development is comprised of two new buildings and one building renovation.
 The Gateway Building is intended to house a key maritime supply business.
 It will take the place of the former bank building as well as Net Shed 7 and Net Shed 8.
-Port staff are working to reassign net shed units.
+Port staff are working to reassign net lockers.
 All fishers with storage in these buildings are guaranteed a new storage unit.

 May 2016 Update